Sun-Dried Tomato Pesto & Fontina Fondue

 Possible items for dipping:

-- 1 loaf of rustic italian bread, cut into cubes
+- 1 loaf rustic Italian bread cut into cubes

 - Raw vegetables